eugene-sy/eugene-sy.github.io/_posts/2017-07-02-logging-in-a-microservices-environment.md

 There are many different tools to achieve the goals.
 Depending on what type of deployment you choose, you can use one of log processing startup products (like [Logentries](https://logentries.com/) or [Loggly](https://www.loggly.com/)) or use on-premise solution, like hosting [Elastic Stack](https://www.elastic.co/products) stack in your own infrastructure.

 Also, transport solution is needed to forward logs from output streams into log storage solution.
 While hosted solutions offer to use their own tools, it might be a good choice to check [logstash](https://www.elastic.co/products/logstash).
 It's an application that consumes logs from different sources (like files, for ex.), transforms data and sends to a destination.
 A number of output variants is big enough.
 The only downside of it is that it uses JVM as a host.
-Other solid chgOise is [R'sw'slog](http://www.rsyslog.com/).
+Other solid choice is [rsyslog](http://www.rsyslog.com/).
 The number of input and output sources is not inferior to logstash and you can extend it using plugins, it is the lightweight and native solution for Linux hosts and, chances are, you already have it on your hosts.
 The downside of rsyslog is configuration and error messaging, it can be tricky to set up it correctly.

 Another interesting problem is forwarding logs from containers (like [Docker](https://www.docker.com/)) to a storage location.
 The rule of thumb is to launch only one process in the container.
 Obviously, the container has to launch the application process and it should not host log forwarding agent.
 The simplest solution will be to attach log directory of the host machine to the container (I prefer using `/var/log/containers/` directory on a host machine and `/logs/` inside a container).
 Then the attached file can be read by an agent on host along with others.

 It's very important to sync time host machines.
 NTP server/client setup should be enough if all servers are in the same timezone.
 Otherwise, servers in different timezones can be grouped in a storage solution.
 Given that every timezone group has all application parts and requests are served by the facility of one group, it should not be a problem.

 ## Logging Setup

+With log storage and search infrastructure in place, it must be easier to browse events that happen inside the application.
+But it can be improved.

+Log storage solutions offer advanced log parsing capabilities to improve search and analysis.
+Services written in different languages or with different frameworks/libraries tend to use different formats of output.
+It makes parsing much more difficult.
+To avoid this there are two approaches:
+- set up agents to parse output streams into similar structures
+- set up services to produce similar output.

+Personally, I prefer the second way.
+It makes configuration of a transport agent simpler and shorter.
+Also, settings for a logger for each platform can be wrapped into a library and included into services to makes it DRY'er.

+It's still needed to provide several agent input configurations because, sometimes, it's easier to configure agent rather than an application.
+For example, this path can be followed for 3rd-party tools, like databases, HTTP servers, etc.

+Another, small but important detail, that can be overlooked is log levels definition.
+Ideally, it should be consistent, for example, it might be defined implicitly with `ENVIRONMENT` environment variables or explicitly with `LOG_LEVEL`.
+Values of the variable must be consistent too.
+It's confusing when some parts of application use numbers as configuration options, other different variants of spelling of words.

 ## Development, Debugging and Disaster Recovery